 My Decryptor shares many similarities with dozens of other ransomware-type viruses.
 The list of examples includes (but is not limited to) Anubi, BugWare, Asasin, and SyncCrypt.
 The only major differences in-between ransomware - are ransom size and type of encryption algorithm used (symmetric or asymmetric).

 How did ransomware infect my computer?

-My Decryptor has been notably spread through fake Microsoft Edge Update websites.
+My Decryptor has been notably spread through fake Microsoft Edge Update websites and fake Windows 10 cumulative or security updates.
 In general, ransomware is proliferated in various ways, e.g., spam emails, third-party download sources, fake software update and activation ("cracking") tools, etc.

 Unofficial software distribution sources (e.g., Peer-to-Peer sharing networks, free file-hosting sites, freeware websites, etc.) frequently present virulent executables as legitimate software, thereby tricking users into downloading and running malware.
 Fake updaters exploit outdated software flaws to infect the system.
 Illegal activation tools ("cracks") can cause infections instead of activating licensed programs.

 |Name||My Decryptor virus|

 |Ransom Demanding Message||_HOW_TO_DECRYPT_MY_FILES_[random_characters]_.txt, READ_ME_FOR_DECRYPT_[victim’s id].txt, READ_ME.txt, README.html, Tor website|

 |Ransom Amount||0.2 Bitcoin|

 |Cyber Criminal Contact||Developers provide support via Tor website.|